 Originally, my plan was to have one data file, and then grep for files vs. directories by using different regular expressions.
 However, testing quickly showed that searching for directories (my common use case) through a file with all the file names was very slow, so I ended up creating TWO files -- a list of file names and a list of just directory names.
 This gave me very acceptable performance when searching for directories, but still leaving the file search option available.

-An effect I have noted a few times in my career is that sometimes performing two searches on the same basic data set ends up efficiently using the system disk cache for the second query, and I suspected it might be very possible to get both the complete list of all files AND the list of just all directories with two parallel searches, and it turns out this is correct in my environment.
+An effect I have noted a few times in my career is that sometimes performing two searches on the same basic data set ends up efficiently using the system disk cache for the second query.
+I suspected it might be very possible to get both the complete list of all files AND the list of just all directories with two parallel searches with less total time spent than two sequential searches, and it turns out this is correct in my environment.
 So the directory list find and the file list find are run in parallel by backgrounding them.

 find(1) tends to find files in an order that may not seem obviously logical.
 Sometimes the order of results is annoying to me, I thought about sorting the output of the find command before running it through gzip, and figured that would increase the compression.
 Somewhat to my surprise, though, it did just the opposite -- the compressed files increased in size, with a huge penalty in time, and a lot of tmp space being used to sort the massive files.
 So, I dropped that -- if I really want sorted output, I'll run it through sort after the run.

-A friend and former coworker of mine always likes to go for absolute maximum compression, using bzip instead of gzip for and the -9 option to get a tiny amount of extra compression in trade for a large amount of additional time.
+A friend and former coworker of mine always likes to go for absolute maximum compression, using bzip instead of gzip for and the -9 option to get a tiny amount of extra compression in trade for a large amount of additional time ("If they didn't want me to use it, why did they put it there?").
 I thought this application might be the time when gzip -9 or even bzip -9 would make sense, where the additional time required to compress the file might be trivial compared to the time to find all the data and the additional compression might be appreciated.
 However, my testing showed the search times went up a lot when I tried it and the file size went down very little.
 Wasn't worth it in my opinion.

 ======================================================== #!/bin/ksh /* * Copyright (c) 2022 Nicholas Holland